 In 2008 I moved from IBM into the world of Quantitative Finance.
 As the financial crisis unfolded over the following years, so did the challenges to traditional quant research.
 My teams and I worked around the clock on the modeling, implementation, and maintenance of quantitative tools used by traders, structures, strategists, and marketers.
 Our main focus was on:

 - P&L and Risk Management

-- Relative value & historical analysis
+- Relative value & historical analysis for alpha generation

 - Risk analysis (scenario design, simulations, alternative risk representations)